michalz1mniak/Walking_game_RL/README.md

 ## Overview

 This project contains a 2D physics-based game developed using **Pygame** and **Pymunk**, where the player controls a humanoid character with four limbs.
 The game has been adapted to serve as a custom environment for reinforcement learning (RL).
 The goal is to make the character move forward without falling (especially avoiding head collisions with the ground).
+This reinforcement learning environment is built upon the game logic and physics from a separate repository, available [here](https://github.com/michalz1mniak/Walking_game_RL).

 ## Features